 And by choices I mean the ability, means, and ability to:

 - Leave an abusive relationship

 Whereas most women of our parent’s generation would have chosen to stay in an abusive relationship (and still do), young women today have much greater support from parents, society and the law, and when faced with that choice, they are more likely to opt-out, and with good reason.

-Whether that means choosing to leave an unfulfilling relationship because of irreconcilable differences, growing apart or career choices, young people have greater legal and societal support to end a marriage than their parents did.
+I’m all for choosing to be happy, whether that means choosing to leave an unfulfilling relationship because of irreconcilable differences, growing apart or career choices.
+Today we have greater legal and societal support to end a marriage than our parents did.

-While the aim of being in a happy, fulfilling relationship is worth pursuing, it takes a lot of work and sacrifice, not to mention loyalty and commitment, to make a go of it.
-Young people today seem far less committed to their relationships, and less tolerant of differences.
+While the aim of being in a happy, fulfilling relationship is worth pursuing, it often takes work, not to mention loyalty and commitment, to make a go of it.
+Many people today are far less committed to their relationships and less tolerant of differences.

 After all, why bother, when it’s so easy to end something that isn’t working and start over with someone new?
 What they don’t realise, however, is that the issues that plagued them in their old relationships are likely to follow them into the new relationship as well.

 For women, in particular, the pressure to settle down and have kids makes many of them rush into marriage without assessing the suitability of the person they’ve chosen as a life partner.

 The question, then, is not whether marriage is an outdated institution, but whether you and your partner are marriage-material.
 Do you both have what it takes to make a good marriage?
 Are you truly ready for marriage and all it entails?